Andalusia’s underrated city: Jaen

 People we met were very friendly and relaxed.
 Wandering early in the morning, we saw a lot of older men sitting in cafés reading their newspapers.
-Jaen has that kind of vibe.
+Jaén has that kind of vibe.
+We were pleasantly surprised.

 Restaurants and Cafés